 #5 - Idle Issues

-I was nearly finished.
+I was almost done.
 The car was built back together and I already had mounted my license plates to drive.
 But the EM2 refused to leave the workshop.
 Maybe because he hadn't had seen any snow and rain for over nine months?
 The idle of the engine was extremely rough.
 It revved up and down after it had warmed up.

 I continued my troubleshooting and came about the idle air control valve (IACV).
 This tiny part is mounted to the throttle body and controls the amount of air which the engine can soak up in idle speed.
 It can clog up over time which can result in a rough idle.
 I removed and cleaned it but even that didn't help.